 - If decorative cutouts are desired, roll additional dough to 1/8-in. thickness; cut out with 1-in. to 1-1/2-in. leaf-shaped cookie cutters.
 With a sharp knife, score leaf veins on cutouts.

 - Place on an ungreased baking sheet.
 Bake at 400° until golden brown, 6-8 minutes.
 Remove to a wire rack to cool.
-Arrange around edge of pie.
-Garnish with whipped cream if desired.
+Arrange leaves around edge of pie.
+If desired, garnish with whipped cream.

 Test Kitchen tips